Overview

 Using Strucutred Outputs

-parameter in your request with type
+Include a response_format parameter in your request with type set to json_schema.

-object defines the exact structure you want.
+The json_schema object defines the exact structure you want.

 title= "Example Request"